Corvex-2/Spooderfy/README.md

 ﻿# Spooderfy
-easy transparent song overplays for OBS and other Recording Software without the requirement to use chroma keying or other filters.
+easy transparent song overlays for OBS and other recording/streaming software without the requirement to use chroma keying or other filters.

 # Setup & Usage